WHERE AM I LOCATED?

 WHO DO I WANT TO WORK WITH?

-I love teaching a variety of ages, but I find that kids that are about 4-12 years of age are the ideal fit, and specifically those children that have parents who are able to support the child in that goal by spending time with them.
+I love teaching a variety of ages, but I find that kids new to the instrument that are about 4-12 years of age are the ideal fit, and specifically those children that have parents who are able to support the child in that goal by spending time with them.
 No prior musical experience necessary.
-Adults of all ages can be successful, and I particularly enjoy working with my elders in my studio!
+Adults of all ages, older kids, and retirees, can all be successful, and I particularly enjoy working with my elders in my studio!

 Teaching details to Madeleine